A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

-There are two major camps for understanding and deriving Born statistics and, hence, the empirical content of QM in the de Broglie-Bohm framework from some fundamental principle(s).
-One is the `typicality' argument proposed in \cite{222}, in which the typicality of Born statistics is justified on grounds of the typicality of the initial state of the whole universe w.r.t the typicality measure $|\psi|^2$ for the whole universe.
+There are two major camps regarding the understanding and derivation of Born statistics and, hence, the empirical content of QM in the de Broglie-Bohm framework from some fundamental principle(s).
+One is the ``typicality'' argument proposed in \citet{222}, in which the typicality of Born statistics is justified on grounds of the typicality of the initial state of the whole universe w.r.t the typicality measure $|\psi|^2$ for the whole universe.
 The competing camp aims to show that Born statistics dynamically ``evolve'' from non-Born statistics for subsystems, a process widely known as ``dynamical relaxation'' to quantum equilibrium from some quantum non-equilibrium initial state.
-Antony Valentini's `quantum H-theorem' is perhaps the best worked-out example of this approach (see \cite{252,253} for the original papers and \cite{738} for a recent review of the programme), though the underlying idea was already suggested by Bohm \cite{743}.
+Valentini's ``quantum H-theorem'', already mentioned above, is perhaps the best worked-out example of this approach.
 Both of these approaches have some advantages and shortcomings.
 We are more interested in taking a unified stance and combining both of them, but with more emphasis placed on dynamical relaxation.

-We believe in order to have a complete analysis of the emergence of QM for subsystems in our model, we have to prove the dynamical relaxation of the ensemble-based probability distribution $\rho_0$ into Born statistics, accompanied by a suitable and justified condition on the initial conditions.
-For now, we assume that the initial configuration is such that Born rule later holds for subsystems.